ncitron/index-coop-adapter-quest/README.md

 ## Quest 1: Write a Uniswap exchange adapter
 ### Overview
 In this first quest, you will write an adapter that allows a Set to trade on Uniswap via the TradeModule.
-Tests will be provided to you only for this fist quest.
+Tests will be provided to you only for this first quest.
 In order to complete this quest, your adapter will need to be able to encode the trade data to execute a Uniswap trade using Uniswap's `swapExactTokensForTokens` method.
 Being that this is the first quest, we will be providing most of the framework for this adapter.
 Please review the Resources at the bottom of this file and follow all the steps.
 Good Luck and have fun!

 ### Steps
 1. Fork this repository and create a new branch for this quest'